Auxiliary iterative schemes for the discrete operators on de Rham complex: The matrix forms of the auxiliary schemes

 \section{The matrix forms of the auxiliary schemes}

-In the previous sections, we construct the auxiliary schemes for the discrete problems to make their spectrum match iterative methods.
-In actual computation, we deal with the discrete problems in matrix form.
-In section, we describe auxiliary iterative matrix form according the mixed finite element discretization and try to reduce the difficulty further.
+In the previous sections, we construct the auxiliary schemes for the discrete problems in operator forms.
+In actual computations, we deal with these discrete problems in matrix form.
+In this section, we construct the auxiliary matrix forms according to the mixed finite element discretizations.